Gone are the times where AI was considered to be fictional.

 |Apache Mahout||Java, Scala||Yes||Capable of making machines learn without having to program|

-I hope above helps you to choose the AI framework for your next modern application development.
+I hope the above helps you to choose the AI framework for your next modern application development.

 If you are a developer and looking to learn deep learning to get into AI, then you may consider taking this specialized online course by Coursera.